apache/datafusion/README.md

 building new systems.
 Here are some examples of systems built using DataFusion:

 - Specialized Analytical Database systems such as [CeresDB] and more general spark like system such a [Ballista].
-- New query language engines e.g. [PRQL](TODO GET LINK ) and accelerators such as [VegaFusion]
+- New query language engines such as [prql-query] and accelerators such as [VegaFusion]
-- Research platform Database Systems, e.g. [Flock] for testing new ideas
+- Research platform for new Database Systems, such as [Flock]
-- SQL support to another library (e.g. [dask sql]);
+- SQL support to another library, such as [dask sql]
 - Streaming data platforms such as [Synnada]
-- Toos for reading / sorting / transcoding Parquet, CSV, AVRO, and JSON files such as [qv]
+- Tools for reading / sorting / transcoding Parquet, CSV, AVRO, and JSON files such as [qv]
 - A faster Spark runtime replacement (blaze-rs)

 By using DataFusion, the projects are freed to focus on their specific